Good news! It’s entirely possible to own a chicken restaurant and get a 1400% return on your money. How? Keep reading. This isn’t fake.

 You’ll Work Long Hours As A Chick fil A Operator

-I never said getting a 1400+% return on your franchise business investment was going to be easy.
+I never said getting a 1400+% return on your chicken restaurant investment was going to be easy.
 And in the case of Chick fil A, the work is hard and the hours are long.

 What…you think managing a crew of pimply-faced, hormonal teenagers in a chicken-joint is easy?
 You have no idea.
 Good thing you’re only open 6 days a week-not 7 days a week like your restaurant competitors.

 Regardless, managing a fast-paced pretty much always busy fast-food franchise is stressful.
 There’s lots to do.
+And you’ll get hot standing over a fried chicken fryer.
 But the rewards?

 Considering the fact that the Chick fil A franchise fee is only $10,000, and you’re almost guaranteed to make over $100,000 a year as a Chick fil A operator, the rewards are pretty darn good.

 Atlanta-based Chick fil A receives around 40,000 franchise applications a year.
 Based on that number, it would seem that your chances of being picked to operate one of their chicken restaurants are pretty low.
 Agreed?

 To put it another way, you probably have a better chance of hitting a Progressive Jackpot in a Las Vegas casino than getting picked to be a Chick fil A operator.
 Of course you could get chosen.
 And my local Ferrari dealership could give me this.